OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 $OFS_ROOTDIR/<work_dir>/syn/syn_top/output_files == Directory with build reports and FPGA programming files.

 The programming files consist of the Quartus generated d5005.sof and d5005.pof.
-The Intel® FPGA PAC D5005 board hardware provides a 2 Gb flash device to store the FPGA programming files and a BMC CARD that reads this flash and programs the Intel® FPGA PAC D5005 Stratix 10® FPGA.
+The Intel® FPGA PAC D5005 board hardware provides a 2 Gb flash device to store the FPGA programming files and a BMC CARD that reads this flash and programs the Intel® FPGA PAC D5005 Stratix® 10 FPGA.
 The ./ofs-common/scripts/common/syn/build_top.sh script runs script file ./ofs-common/scripts/common/syn/build_top.sh which takes the Quartus generated d5005.sof and creates binary files in the proper format to be loaded into the 2 Gb flash device.
 You can also run build_flash.sh by itself if needed.

 The build script will run PACSign and create an unsigned FPGA programming file for both user1 and user2 locations of the Intel® FPGA PAC D5005 flash.
 Please note, if the Intel® FPGA PAC D5005 has the root entry hash key loaded, then PACsign must be run to add the proper key to the FPGA binary file.
-Please see [Security User Guide: Open FPGA Stack for Stratix 10® PCIe Attach FPGAs] for details on the security aspects of Open FPGA Stack and refer to [Board Management User Guide](https://github.com/otcshare/ofs-bmc/blob/main/docs/user_guides/bmc/ug_dev_bmc_ofs_n600x.md) for Flash partition.
+Please see [Security User Guide: Open FPGA Stack](https://github.com/otcshare/ofs-bmc/blob/main/docs/user_guides/security/ug-pac-security.md) for details on the security aspects of Open FPGA Stack and refer to [Board Management User Guide](https://github.com/otcshare/ofs-bmc/tree/main/docs/user_guides/bmc/ug_dev_bmc_ofs_n600x.md) for Flash partition.

 The following table provides further detail on the generated bin files.